I really want the Venetians to invade and take over America.

 Maria (the Swede) and Marco (the Italian) walked me to the train station in Sarajevo and bid me farewell.

-From that small town I hopped on a ferry to Korcula.
+From that small town, I hopped on a ferry to Korcula.

 wind.
 It makes for a delightful city.

 Hvar is another spectacularly romantic city at the base of several small hills.
-At the summit of a hill is a castle that's worth checking out.
+At the summit of a hill is a castle worth checking out.

-I slept in Hvar and took a crowded bus to port of Stari Grad.
+I slept in Hvar and took a crowded bus to the port of Stari Grad.
 While an Italian couple looked after my bags I ran a couple of miles to the old town of Stari Grad (which means "Old Town" in Croatian).
 Stari Grad was another cute town with a rich Venetian heritage.
 I ran back just in time for my ferry to Dubrovnik.

 International aid helped repair Dubrovnik.
-The upside is that the rooftops and cobble stoned streets are all new.
+The upside is that the rooftops and cobble-stoned streets are all new.

 Maybe the Serbs should shell San Francisco....